DavidAwad/Web-Design/Assignment3/Readme.txt

 for the full license and the privacy policy please refer to https://unsplash.com/license

-CSS written using the SASS/SCSS preprocessor, which can be found at http://sass-lang.com

 Youtube Videos Used with Attribution:

 The story of Jazz Documentary -- https://www.youtube.com/watch?v=pL8yX5b3ObA